Islandora/Crayfish/Gemini/README.md

 ## Introduction

-A path mapping service for Islandora-CLAW.
+A path mapping service for Islandora 8.
 Gemini is what links content created in Drupal to data stored in Fedora.
 It has a very simple API and is built on top of a relational database using Doctrine's [database abstraction layer][4].

 ## Installation